Yentl (film): Production

-The production of Barbra Streisand's film Yentl was a long and arduous process that delayed the project for over a decade.

-After reading Isaac Bashevis Singer's story "Yentl: The Yeshiva Boy" in 1968, Streisand sought to make it her next film after her completion of Funny Girl.
+After reading Isaac Bashevis Singer's story "Yentl: The Yeshiva Boy" in 1968, Barbra Streisand sought to make it her next film after her completion of Funny Girl.
 The screen rights were gained in 1969, with Streisand to be the star.
-In 1971, the Czechoslovakian director, Ivan Passer, was originally hired by First Artists to direct the film.
-Singer wrote the screenplay and retitled it "Masquerade", but because of his belief that Streisand's age and celebrity would detract from the film, Singer backed out.
+In 1971, Czechoslovakian director Ivan Passer was originally hired by First Artists to direct the film.
+Singer wrote the screenplay and retitled it Masquerade, but because of his belief that Streisand's age and celebrity would detract from the film, Singer backed out.